mummysboy/QRV3/ADMIN_AUTHENTICATION_SETUP.md

 ### API endpoints return 401
 - JWT token may be missing or expired
-- Try logging in again with MFA
+- Try logging in again with phone verification
 - Check if cookies are enabled in browser
 - Verify HTTPS is enabled in production